lexiewangdl/algorithms/algorithms/src/august24/README.md

 # August 2024 LeetCode Notes

+## Aug 3: 104.
+Maximum Depth of Binary Tree
+**My solution**: recursively call `maxDepth` on the left child and right child, at every step, increment depth by 1, return the greater value between the two.

 ## Aug 2: 1.
 Two Sum
 **My solution**: create a hash table to store the difference between `nums[i]` and `target` as key, and index `i` as value.
 At each step, check if the map contains a key that is equal to the current element.